-Serbia: RES developers launch aggressive campaign to remind on country energy balance obligations within Energy Community3.
-December 2014. / News Serbia Energy
+Serbia: RES developers launch aggressive campaign to remind on country energy balance obligations within Energy Community, News Serbia Energy

 Serbian thermal power plants are amongst the primary sources of NOx and dust pollution and the single largest source of SO2 in Europe.
 Strangely, Europe is more worried about this than Serbia itself although Serbian citizens suffer gravely.
 The UN World Health Organization (WHO) identifies Serbia as the country with the highest increase in mortality rates due to lung cancer in Europe.

 Extremely high dependency on coal (lignite) for electricity production causes serious negative effects for Serbia’s agriculture, health system and economy.
 Even the State-owned electric power company (EPS) admits, although never officially, that external costs of outdated thermal power plants in Serbia reach about €13 cents per each kWh of electricity produced.
 This means that real price of electricity production in Serbia is about €18 cents per kWh.
 In spite of this, draft of the new Energy Strategy envisions over 1 GW of new coal-fueled power plants by 2030.
 To make things worse, 76% of the coal reserves which Serbia counts on are based in Kosovo, meaning the country will import coal to burn it, thus paying for additional CO2 emissions into the atmosphere and continued external costs suffered by its citizens.
 The heating sector is heavily dependent on gas imports which still further compromises energy security of Serbia.